Trillions

 Metal Mania

-Gold and silver ETFs just experienced eye-popping trading volumes, with sharp price swings that drew in speculators chasing the momentum.
+Gold and silver exchange-traded funds just experienced eye-popping trading volumes, with sharp price swings that drew in speculators chasing the momentum.
 The frenzy has cooled a bit, but the underlying forces haven’t disappeared.
-So what’s really behind the surge in precious metals -- and is this just a tactical trade, or something more durable?
+So what’s really behind the surge in precious metals—and is this just a tactical trade, or something more durable?

-On this episode of Trillions, Eric Balchunas and Joel Weber speak with John Ciampaglia, CEO of Sprott Asset Management, which manages gold, silver and uranium ETFs, among other metals strategies.
-They discuss the debasement trade, what else is fueling gold’s rally, how gold compares with bitcoin, what’s driving moves in silver and other metals, and how Sprott’s uranium miners ETF generated a remarkable 450% return over the past six years.
+On this episode of Trillions, Eric Balchunas and Joel Weber speak with John Ciampaglia, chief executive of Sprott Asset Management, which manages gold, silver and uranium ETFs among other metals strategies.
+They discuss the debasement trade, what else is fueling gold’s rally, how gold compares with Bitcoin, what’s driving moves in silver and other metals and how Sprott’s uranium miners ETF generated a 450% return over the past six years.

 See omnystudio.com/listener for privacy information.